shamanec/ios-appium-docker/README.md

 ## Prepare the Developer Disk Images

 1. Execute **./services.sh setup-disk-images**

+This will clone the developer disk images repository and unzip the disk images for each supported version in the respective folders.

 ### or alternatively if you don't want the disk images in the same folder as the project

 1. Clone https://github.com/shamanec/iOS-DeviceSupport.git in a folder of your choice.
 2. Unzip all the files as is.
 3. Open the **services.sh** file and find the **start-container** function.
-4. Change the following line **-v "$(pwd)"/DeveloperDiskImages/DeviceSupport:/opt/DeveloperDiskImages \** to
+4. Change the following line **-v "$(pwd)"/DeveloperDiskImages/DeviceSupport:/opt/DeveloperDiskImages \ ** to
-**-v "{folder with the unzipped disk images":/opt/DeveloperDiskImages \
+**-v "{folder with the unzipped disk images":/opt/DeveloperDiskImages \ **

-This will clone the developer disk images repository and unzip the disk images for each supported version in the respective folders.

 ## Start the devices listener script
 1. Execute **./services.sh start**